RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### How Blacklisting and Whitelisting Work

-1. Blacklisting: Blocks access to specific domains known to be malicious or inappropriate.
-2. Whitelisting: Allows access only to specific, approved domains.
+i) Blacklisting: Blocks access to specific domains known to be malicious or inappropriate. ii) Whitelisting: Allows access only to specific, approved domains.

 ### Preventing Access to Risky or Newly Registered Domains